 Eligibility and randomisation: This protocol describes a randomised trial among patients hospitalised for COVID-19.
-All eligible patients are randomly allocated between several treatment arms, each to be given in addition to the usual standard of care in the participating hospital: No additional treatment vs lopinavir-ritonavir vs low-dose corticosteroids vs hydroxychloroquine vs azithromycin.
+All eligible patients are randomly allocated between several treatment arms, each to be given in addition to the usual standard of care in the participating hospital: No additional treatment vs lopinavir-ritonavir vs azithromycin vs lowdose corticosteroids (children only).
 In a factorial design, eligible patients are allocated simultaneously to no additional treatment vs convalescent plasma.
-The study allows a subsequent randomisation for patients with progressive COVID-19 (evidence of hyper-inflammatory state): No additional treatment vs tocilizumab.
+The study allows a subsequent randomisation for patients with progressive COVID-19 (evidence of hyperinflammatory state): No additional treatment vs tocilizumab.
 For patients for whom not all the trial arms are appropriate or at locations where not all are available, randomisation will be between fewer arms.

 Adaptive design: The interim trial results will be monitored by an independent Data Monitoring Committee (DMC).
 The most important task for the DMC will be to assess whether the randomised comparisons in the study have provided evidence on mortality that is strong enough (with a range of uncertainty around the results that is narrow enough) to affect national and global treatment strategies.
 In such a circumstance, the DMC will inform the Trial Steering Committee who will make the results available to the public and amend the trial arms accordingly.
+Regardless, follow-up will continue for all randomised participants, including those previously assigned to trial arms that are modified or ceased.
 New trial arms can be added as evidence emerges that other candidate therapeutics should be evaluated.